 He also won Best New Director at Kinsale Sharks.
 And won a Gold Shark for Best Documentary for his Alfie documentary story.

 Aaron has since been shooting a feature length story about Alfie, which he is now busy editing.
 Alfie originally came out on BBC3 and received over 5 million views through Facebook alone in the first 3 days.
 It reached a massive audience who took Alfie to their hearts.
 So far its been viewed over 18 million times and generated hundreds of thousands of interactions with young viewers.

-Aaron is a story-teller from Blackburn and he often blends working with real people and actors, with unscripted and improvised performances, street casting and often non-professional young actors.
+Aaron is a story-teller from Blackburn and he often blends working with real people alongside actors, with unscripted and improvised performances, street casting and using non-professional young actors.